Career Journey: Jillian McGhan Bookmark has been added

 Consulting wasn’t a career she had ever really considered, but first learned about while attending Georgetown from Deloitte's Government & Public Services recruiters.
 As Jillian assessed her options, she realized that consulting “is a way that I could help solve government problems and continue service to the government, while still working for the private sector.”

 In consulting, Jillian’s found that she applies what she learned in the US Navy.
 “I think the team dynamic and its influence on problem-solving is absolutely a crucial application of my time in the military.”
 She says that Deloitte really embraces team problem-solving, that no one person is going to have the “answer to what’s plaguing an entire organization.”
 She enjoys that team approach.

 There are differences too.
-“It was challenging for me to walk into a Director’s office and call him or her by their first name.”
+“It was challenging for me to walk into a managing director’s office and call him or her by their first name.”
 But the culture at Deloitte has helped her adapt quickly.
 She says the culture is welcoming, embraces access to senior leaders and encourages mentorship and networking.
 “It really makes the process a lot less daunting,” she says.